Mr. Taft's School

 Pam and Willy MacMullen

-On the occasion of Taft’s 125th anniversary, we paused to look back at the events and milestones that defined our history and helped shape our future.
-We captured the most important moments in this Walk Through the History of Mr. Taft’s School.
+On the occasion of Taft’s 125th anniversary, we paused to look back at the events and milestones that defined our history and shaped our future.
+We captured many of the most important moments in this Walk Through the History of Mr. Taft’s School.

 As the end of Horace Dutton Taft's tenure as headmaster drew closer, he was asked to deliver a message to the school's "old boys," a colloquial term of the day that referred to the school's alumni.
 Watch his video message here.